Care, Guidance and Support

 The House System

-The School is organised into five Houses, each with a house colour, prefect team and House Leader:
+The School is organised into six Houses, each with a house colour, prefect team and House Leader:

 |House||House Lead||House Colour|